LCEVC Decoder for Web (LCEVCdecJS)

 data: The video buffer data.

-type: The type of the data, can be
+type: The type of the data, can be 'video'

-.level: The current ABR profile/rendition/level ID of the data.
+level: The current ABR profile/rendition/level ID of the data.

 timestampOffset: offset added to the timestamps in the fragment (defaults to 0.0).